zykrah/zykrah.github.io/guide/basic-knowledge/mcus.md

 ## EEPROM/Flash Storage
 This storage is used to store information used by/with programs like **VIA/VIAL**.
 E.g. keymap, layout, macros, etc.

-> Note: Not all MCUs support emulating EEPROM on the chip's flash.
+**Note**: Not all MCUs support emulating EEPROM on the chip's flash.
 Some chips require an extra component that acts specifically as an external EEPROM.
 I'll also discuss this more later.
+{: .code-example }

 ---